phillipi/pix2pix/README.md

 Switch 'AtoB' to 'BtoA' to train translation in opposite direction.

-Models are cached to './checkpoints/expt_name' (can be changed by modifying 'opt.checkpoint_dir' in train.lua).
+Models are saved to './checkpoints/expt_name' (can be changed by modifying 'opt.checkpoint_dir' in train.lua).

 ## Test
 ```bash